People make snap judgments. It takes only 1/10th of a second to form a first impression about a person. Websites are no different.

 This number comes from specific studies.
 In the first study, participants twice rated the visual appeal of web homepages presented for 500 ms each.
 In a follow-up study, they reduced the exposure time to 50 ms.

-Throughout, visual appeal ratings were highly correlated from one phase to the next as were the correlations between the 50 ms and 500 ms conditions.
-Thus, visual appeal can be assessed within 50 ms, suggesting that web designers have about 50 ms to make a good first impression
+Throughout, visual appeal ratings correlated highly from one phase to the next, as did correlations between the 50 ms and 500 ms conditions.
+Thus, visual appeal can be assessed within 50 ms, suggesting that you have about 50 ms to make a good first impression with your website.

 This first impression depends on many factors: structure, colors, spacing, symmetry, amount of text, fonts, and more.
-All the website screenshots below are for illustrative purposes only.
+This post:

-Users form design opinions even in 17 ms
+Users form design opinions in 17 ms.

 The key findings from their study were that websites with low visual complexity and high prototypicality (how representative a design looks for a certain category of websites) were perceived as highly appealing.

 Key takeaway: Make your web design simple and familiar.
 Follow conventions.
 People have a fixed idea of what an ecommerce site should look like.
 If you go for innovative, unconventional layouts, people are less likely to like them.

 It takes 2.6 seconds for eyes to settle on key areas of a web page.

 It takes 2.6 seconds for a user’s eyes to land on the area of a website that most influences their first impression.

 Researchers monitored students’ eye movements as they scanned web pages.
 The researchers then analyzed the eye-tracking data to determine how long it took for the students to focus on specific sections of a page—such as